CaraG/yarnatron/README.md

 14. yarnatron.py: the app!
 15. setup.py: additional script for compiling the app
 16. Sample Runs.docx: Detailed description of app with screenshots

+## Planned improvements
+- increase size of training set by manually labelling 100-200% more yarns
+- re-run all exploration of classification methods with the larger training set
+- build SQL database and adapt the app to use this database instead of using local CSVs
+- ditch easygui for a much more user friendly web-based interface
+- add more unwanted attributes, i.e., scratchy, smelly, knotty